eqfy/kvraft/README.md

 remote fchecker addresses:  map[1:127.0.0.1:46251 2:127.0.0.1:36698 3:127.0.0.1:51591]
 local fchecker addresses:  map[1:127.0.0.1:51921 2:127.0.0.1:49742 3:127.0.0.1:58377]
 ```
 Coord sets first server (server-id=1) as leader, and updates its serverClusterView to include all three servers, and begins monitoring the servers in the cluster.
-To verify that the monitoring of servers is correct, one can check the generated log file `LOGS-FCHECK-{EpochNonce}.log`.
+To verify that the monitoring of servers is correct, one can check the generated log file `LOGS-FCHECK-{EpochNonce}`.

 ##### Server (leader output)
 ```